Cyrus9721/GODESS_preprocess/README.md

 6, We run a simple GNN model and check for outliers.
 We then conduct manually examinations, if the outlier is from annotation error, we then go back to step 2 and re-run the whole process.

-7, We identify some rarely appeared monosaccharides (like appears only once) and drop the carbohydrates.
+7, We identify some rarely appeared monosaccharides (like appears only once) and drop the corresponding carbohydrates.

 ---